Diksh-giri/HotelApp/README.md

 Just Simply Rum the index.html file for frontend.

-Viw the Web Page at 80% Zoom view in Browser for better viewing experience.
+View the Web Page at 80% Zoom view in Browser for better viewing experience.

 Copy or Import the Backend folder in your Java WorkSpace and run it as Spring Boot App.